Skip to contents

 #> # lending_type_name <chr>, longitude <dbl>, latitude <dbl>

 This information can also be requested in other languages.
-For example, to view the supported geographies in Chinese:
+For example, to view the supported entities in Chinese:

 #> # A tibble: 296 × 19